Here's what could happen in markets if the U.S. defaults. Hint: It won't be pretty

 Inflation has cooled some, but it is still nowhere near the Fed's 2% target, and many economists expect the U.S. is headed for a recession.
 On top of that, there is still turmoil in the banking sector after the recent failures of three regional lenders.

-"There are already significant pressures on the U.S. economy," says Seema Shah, the senior global investment strategist at Principal Global Investments.
+"There are already significant pressures on the U.S. economy," says Seema Shah, the senior global investment strategist at Principal Asset Management.
 "It cannot afford to have another major shock landing on its head."

 Shah echoes what policymakers have said, that a government default would not only kickstart a domestic recession, but also potentially another global financial crisis.